Life Insurance built for family finances

 With decreasing cover, the value of your cover goes down each month (broadly in line with a repayment loan using a fixed interest rate), but what you pay stays exactly the same for the duration.

-The cover amount will eventually finish at £0, just like any debts that you want to pay off – so you won't leave your family with debts if you pass away.
+The cover amount will eventually finish at £0, just like any debts that you want to pay off – so you won't leave your family with debts if you pass away during the policy term.

 This could be a good option if you’re looking to:

 - Pay off your mortgage

 - Cover any debts or loans that you repay monthly

 Your premiums are guaranteed unless you make a change to your policy.